The values of unipotent characters at unipotent elements for groups of type $E_8$ and ${^2\!E}_6$: Ree's formula and (generalised) Green functions

 \section{Ree's formula and (generalised) Green functions}

 In this section, we recall the theory on unipotent (almost) characters, character sheaves and the generalised Springer correspondence which is needed to describe Lusztig's algorithm to compute the generalised Green functions.
 We also describe a reinterpretation of a formula of Ree (due to \cite{LuFlag}, \cite{GCH}) relating the values of the unipotent almost characters of $\mf G^F$ with characters of a Hecke algebra associated to $\mf G^F$ (see \ref{Ree}), which will be the core of our method to determine the values of the unipotent characters at unipotent elements (see \ref{Method}).
+We conclude by stating a result (\Cref{Roots1}) yielding the values of the unipotent characters at unipotent elements of $\mf G^F$; this will be proven in Sections \ref{p5}--\ref{p2} below.

 \begin{0}{\bf Unipotent (almost) characters.} The results of \cite[Chap.~4]{Luchars} provide a parameter set $X(\mf W)$ (only depending on $\mf W$, and not on $p$ or $q$) for both the unipotent characters and the unipotent ``almost characters'' of $\mf G^F$.
 Any unipotent character of $\mf G^F$ is expressed as an explicit linear combination of unipotent almost characters $R_x$, $x\in X(\mf W)$, by means of Lusztig's ``(non-abelian) Fourier transform matrix''.
 In particular, the computation of unipotent characters at unipotent elements is equivalent to the computation of the $R_x|_{\mf G^F_{\mathrm{uni}}}$ for $x\in X(\mf W)$.
 Furthermore, there is a certain embedding $\Irr(\mf W)\hookrightarrow X(\mf W)$, $\phi\mapsto x_\phi$ \cite[(4.21.3)]{Luchars}, and the principal series unipotent character $[\phi]$ of $\mf G^F$ parametrised by $\phi\in\Irr(\mf W)$ is expressed as